-Baobab Trees are common in the area, and form a very important part of the Hadza’s existence.
+Baobab Trees are common in the area and form a very important part of the Hadza’s existence.
 The fruit makes up about 13% of their diet, and the trees often conceal large beehives that provide honey for the hunter-gatherers.
-This one provided shade, and demarcated both kitchen and dining room.
+This one provided shade and demarcated both the kitchen and dining room.
 The hunters lit a fire in no time and, when it was at its highest, placed the whole, unskinned, unbutchered dik-dik on the leaping flames.
 They relaxed and sat around chatting, and plucking the birds they had killed.
 Once all the hair had been burnt off the dik-dik, it was taken off the fire and gutted.
-The liver, diaphragm and some cuts of shoulder were placed directly onto the now smoldering coals, as were the small birds.
+The liver, diaphragm and some cuts of shoulder were placed directly onto the now smouldering coals, as were the small birds.

 We were all offered a piece of the meat, but the birds were kept for the hunters themselves.
 They handle different kills in very specific ways.
 Small birds are eaten in the bush by the hunters, while larger prey that is small enough to be carried is taken back to be shared at camp.
 If they kill a big animal such as a kudu or giraffe, the whole camp is moved to the food source, where they feast for days.

 After being out for several hours, we headed back to camp, walking beneath the cathedral-like baobabs, musing over the day’s events, and the future of these amazing people.
 Authenticity and the pursuit thereof is something we all strive for, and seek to achieve in our lives.
 So, when we come across something truly authentic, we are faced with the dilemma of whether to share it or not.
-For these rare gems and special discoveries are most sought after specifically because they are rare and undiscovered.
+These rare gems and special discoveries are most sought after specifically because they are rare and undiscovered.

 These beautiful people have remained unchanged for thousands of years, despite incredible difficulties and challenges.
-The wildlife they depend on and the land where they hunt have faced many threats.
+The wildlife they depend on and the land where they hunt face many threats.
 Pastoralists extending their range graze their herds on the hunting grounds, which influences the movement of the animals; and some of the land they have traditionally roamed has been set aside as the private hunting domain of the Abu Dhabi royal family.
 The Hadza have been kidnapped and sold as slaves.
-They have been forced out of their hunting areas, and compelled to sow crops.
+They have been forced out of their hunting areas and compelled to sow crops.
 And yet they always return to their simple hunter-gatherer way of life.

-It’s a real possibility, and the irony is that it would be brought about by the very people who value their culture, and want it to stay intact.
+It’s a real possibility, and the irony is that it would be brought about by the very people who value their culture and want it to stay intact.
 With tourism comes money, gifts and (sometimes misplaced) generosity – and alcohol, which we know has a long history of destroying traditional cultures.
 The Hadza are quite aware of this from observing how some neighbouring tribes have changed – usually for the worse.